Home » Best Forex Brokers in March 2026 » Best Forex Brokers in Japan for 2026

 Japanese Financial Services Agency (JFSA) Regulation Info

-How can I verify JFSA authorization?
+How Can I Verify JFSA Authorization?

-We should mention that the leverage offered by Japan-facing brokers cannot exceed 25:1, which is a limit that no other jurisdiction imposes.
-While many traders will not be pleased with this rule, it does mean that clients are prevented from using excessive leverage that can result in notable losses.
+While many traders will not be pleased with the lower leverage cap rule, it does mean that clients are prevented from using excessive leverage that can result in notable losses.
 It might even be a blessing in disguise, given the JFSA’s stance on negative balance protection, which you can read more about in the following section.

-Negative balance protection is often seen as one of the most important safeguards forex brokers can offer to their clients.
-A number of events in the past have shown just how dangerous negative balance can be for retail traders, the most notable of which happened in 2015, when the Swiss Franc’s peg to the Euro was scrapped.
-This many traders with absolutely massive losses due to their balances going in the negatives.
-Had they been able to use negative balance protection, the event would have been far less harmful for retail traders than it ended up being.
+As a result, many traders incurred massive losses due to their balances going in the negative.
+Had they been able to use negative balance protection, the event would have been far less harmful to retail traders than it ended up being.
 This is one of the main reasons behind the European Securities and Markets Authority’s decision to make it mandatory for negative balance protection to be offered to retail users.

 If you aspire to become a forex trader in Japan, you will need to become familiar with how profits gained from partaking in the foreign exchange market are taxed.
 The said profits are categorized under “miscellaneous income,” with forex gains being subject to a capital gains tax rate of 20.315%.